Glucose Test During Pregnancy: Everything You Need To Know

 • Getting regular exercise

 Many women see the glucose test during pregnancy as a rite of passage into the third trimester.
-However, if you are uncomfortable with the standard test, be sure to talk to your provider about what your options might be.
-Although unpleasant, it does provide invaluable information to ensure the rest of the pregnancy is as healthy as possible for you and your baby.
-While no one wants to be diagnosed with gestational diabetes, knowing you have it can help you take steps to control and manage your blood sugar through the remainder of your pregnancy.
+However, if you’re uncomfortable with the standard test, talk to your provider about your options.
+Although unpleasant, this test provides invaluable information to ensure the rest of your pregnancy is as healthy as possible for you and your baby.
+While no one wants gestational diabetes, knowing you have it can help you take steps to control and manage your blood sugar through the remainder of your pregnancy.

 Share